Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/swagger/autorest.md

 ### Setup
 Increase max memory if you're using Autorest older than 3.
 Set the environment variable `NODE_OPTIONS` to `--max-old-space-size=8192`.

-This is the AutoRest configuration file for KeyVaultAccessControlClient.
+This is the AutoRest configuration file for KeyVaultBackupClient.
 ---
 ## Getting Started
-To build the SDK for KeyVaultAccessControlClient, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for KeyVaultBackupClient, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`